Master's in Urban & Regional Planning

 Brian McCabe

-Since coming to Georgetown, McCabe has published in a range of interdisciplinary journals, including Social Forces, Sociological Science, Sociology of Race and Ethnicity, City & Community, the Journal of Urban Economics, Housing Policy Debate, and the Journal of the American Planning Association.
+Since coming to Georgetown, Professor McCabe has published in a range of interdisciplinary journals, including the American Sociological Review, Social Forces, Sociological Science, Sociology of Race and Ethnicity, City & Community, the Journal of Urban Economics, Housing Policy Debate, and the Journal of the American Planning Association, among others.
 He regularly presents research at the American Sociological Association, the Urban Affairs Association and the Association for Public Policy Analysis and Management.
-He is a member of the editorial board for the journal, City & Community.
+He served as Deputy Editor for the journal City & Community and currently serves on the editorial board of Housing Policy Debates.
+Professor McCabe teaches courses on urban studies, inequality and cities.

-An alumnus of Georgetown, McCabe graduated from the School of Foreign Service in 2002.
+An alumnus of Georgetown, Professor McCabe graduated from the School of Foreign Service in 2002.
 He completed a Masters degree in urban geography at the London School of Economics in 2004 and a PhD in the Sociology Department at New York University in 2011.
+From 2022 - 2024, he served as the Deputy Assistant Secretary for Policy Development at the US Department of Housing and Urban Development.